tobi97h/PrivateHostedServices/README.md

         loki-retries: 3
 ```

-Where `${loki_sink}` is an environmental variable that contains the url to your loki instance, including the access credentials.
+Where `${loki_sink}` is an environmental variable that contains the url to your loki instance, including the htpasswd access credentials.

+They are stored in `vnginx/htpasswd/loki`, and can be generated using any htpasswd generator / http basic auth tutorial for generating.

 The url looks like this for example `https://lokilog:123password@loki.tobias-huebner.tech/loki/api/v1/push`